pimcore/pimcore/doc/Development_Documentation/02_MVC/04_Routing_and_URLs/02_Custom_Routes.md

 * *Reverse* - reverse pattern that is used to build URLs for this route, see also [Building URLs](#building-urls-based-on-custom-routes).
 * *Bundle* - When this column is filled, Pimcore routes the request to a different bundle than the standard bundle (AppBundle).
 * *Controller*, *Action* - configuration for which controller/action the request is delegated to.
 * *Variables* - comma-seperated list of names for the placeholders in the pattern regex.
+At least all variables used in the reverse pattern must be listed here.
 * *Defaults* - defaults for variables separated by | - e.g. key=value|key2=value2
 * *Site* - Site for which this route should be applied to.
 * *Priority* - priority in resolving the URL pattern.